sollee-9/airbnb-compare-suggest/README.md

 This inspired me to prototype the “Compare & Suggest” feature in an attempt to address this user problem

+Airbnb Compare & Suggest addresses limitations of the current Wishlist feature users face when deciding on the final property to book from their Wishlist

+Using Compare & Suggest, users can effortlessly compare wishlist properties, receive personalized recommendations, and benefit from AI-generated summaries of guest reviews

+This solution empowers users with efficient decision-making tools, transforming the Airbnb experience by streamlining property selection and setting a new standard for personalized and efficient travel planning on Airbnb

 ### Tech Stack

 This project was built with JavaScript, React.js, Next.js, HTML, and Tailwind.css, then deployed on Vercel.